Where writing and cooking combine since 2009

 The Recipe

 For the bacon, you can go to the trouble of dicing 2-3 strips of bacon and frying them.
 Or you could use the microwave variety.
 If you want total convenience, which I did, use Hormel Black Label real crumbled bacon sold in small plastic pouches.
 Oscar Mayer makes something similar.
-Make sure you see "real" on the label and that bacon is in fact the first item listed in the ingredients.
-Whatever you do, don't use those awful things called "bac'n flavored bits" which are made of textured soy flour and contain no bacon.
-You want just a touch of bacon in this recipe, so don't get carried away with quantity.
+As for the rice, I used a cup of the microwavable kind, which made it super easy.

 Using the same pot after draining the broccoli (to make use of its residual heat), add the cream over medium heat until it begins to simmer.
-Add the Velveeta and stir constantly as it melts.
+Add the Velveeta and whisk constantly as it melts.
 Add the sour cream, the Gruyere and Romano cheeses and continue to stir while all blends in.
 Add the Italian seasoning, garlic powder, sea salt and Cayenne pepper.
-Lastly, add the bacon.
+Lastly, add the rice and the bacon, then stir well to combine.

 In a large mixing bowl, pour the cheese mixture all over the broccoli and use a folding motion to carefully coat all the florets, being careful not to masticate the veggies.

-For the topping - and, carbs be damned, but I cannot over-emphasize that you don't skip the topping - put the crackers in a zip-lock bag.
+For the topping, put the crackers in a zip-lock bag.
 Leave a small part of the bag unzipped to allow air to escape.
 Use a rolling pin to smash the crumbs finely.
 If you don't have a rolling pin, use a can of something from your pantry.
 Don't pulverize the crackers to a powder, but you don't want any large chunks, either.
 Once crumbled, put the cracker crumbs in a small bowl and douse with the melted butter, Stir until the breading soaks up all the butter.

-Evenly top the casserole with half the crumbs, then evenly top with half the shredded cheddar cheese, then repeat.
+Evenly top the casserole with the the cheddar cheese, then the cracker crumb topping.

-Place the casserole in the oven and bake for 50-60 minutes until it's bubbling, the cheese is melted and the crumbs are slightly browned.
+Place the casserole in the middle of your pre-heated oven and bake for 50-60 minutes until it's bubbling, the cheese is melted and the crumbs are slightly browned.

 No comments